salt-extensions/saltext-azurerm/docs/topics/authentication.rst

 situations, DefaultAzureCredential automatically goes through multiple different mechanisms and detects the best fit authentication method:

 #.
-Environment: Authenticates using environment variables.
+Environment: Authenticates using `environment variables <https://docs.microsoft.com/en-us/python/api/azure-
+   identity/azure.identity.environmentcredential?view=azure-python>`_.
 #.
 Managed Identity: Authenticates with managed identity if the application is deployed to an Azure host.
 #.
 VS Code: Authenticates as the VS Code Azure Account Extension user if signed in.
 #.
 Azure CLI: Authenticates as the Azure CLI user if signed in (via ``az login`` command)